blinklv/go-connpool/README.md

 > **NOTE**: Red blocks represent used connections; yellow blocks represent unused connections.

-4. *How to clean up unused connectionns?*
+*4. How to clean up unused connectionns?*

 Assume we have a correct `cut` pointer which separates used and unused connections; the following codes show how does the `cleanup` work.